If you’re running a SaaS business or any other type of subscription-based company, chances are churn has caused you a few sleepless nights.

 Would love to hear from you!
 What are some of the creative things you’ve done to counteract churn?

-About the Author: Hana Abaza is the Director of Marketing at Uberflip, a content marketing platform that helps boost engagement and generate leads.
+About the Author: Hana Abaza is the former Director of Marketing at Uberflip, a content marketing platform that helps boost engagement and generate leads.
 She specializes in digital, content, and product marketing strategies for startups.
-Say “Hi” to her on Twitter or follow her on Google+.
+Say “Hi” to her on Twitter.